Barralex/Grocr-App/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Extras
 based on [Ray Wenderlich](https://www.raywenderlich.com/3-firebase-tutorial-getting-started) firebase with IOS tutorial.
+Thanks to him to give us such a nice tutorial to learn something new.